matteyeux/Decrypt0r/README.md

 Then the program is going to work automaticaly. <br>

-If you want to modify rootfs (ex Setup.app ASR will reject you ) you can use TransMac for Windows. <br>
+If you want to modify rootfs (ex Setup.app) you can use TransMac for Windows. <br>

 ### Encryption of rootfs and creating a Custom fimware